CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Related work

 \section{Related work}

 \textbf{Absolute visual localization} aims at estimating the camera pose of a query image within a known environment.
 Many attempts have been made to achieve this using purely 2D images.
-Image retrieval~\cite{arandjelovic2016netvlad, torii201524, sattler2016largescale, arandjelovic2014dislocation, torii2019are} methods rely on the image features to build an explicit localization map.
+Image retrieval~\cite{arandjelovic2016netvlad, arandjelovic2014dislocation, sattler2016largescale, torii201524, torii2019are} methods rely on the image features to build an explicit localization map.
 The query image is first matched against a database of reference images with known poses, and its pose w.r.t. to the retrieved image is subsequently refined via approximation or relative localization.
-Absolute pose regression~\cite{kendall2015posenet, kendall2016modelling, brahmbhatt2018geometryaware, wang2020atloc} approaches adopt a neural network to learn implicit map representations and output the camera pose directly.
-While both are generally efficient, they fail to deliver competitive performance compared with structure-based algorithms~\cite{jafarzadeh2021crowddriven, sarlin2021back}.
+Absolute pose regression~\cite{brahmbhatt2018geometryaware, kendall2016modelling, kendall2015posenet, wang2020atloc} approaches adopt a neural network to learn implicit map representations and output the camera pose directly.

-Structure-based methods aim at identifying the 2D-3D matches between the query image pixels and the 3D coordinates of the scene model~\cite{sattler2016efficient, sarlin2019coarse, sarlin2021back, zhang2021reference, toft2020longterm, yang2019sanet, brachmann2017dsac, brachmann2018learning, brachmann2019expert, brachmann2019neuralguided, brachmann2021visual}.
-The camera pose can then be computed using a PnP solver with RANSAC optimization~\cite{lepetit2009epnp, gao2003complete, brachmann2021visual}.
+Structure-based methods aim at identifying the 2D-3D matches between the query image pixels and the 3D coordinates of the scene model~\cite{brachmann2017dsac, brachmann2018learning, brachmann2019expert, brachmann2019neuralguided, brachmann2021visual, sarlin2019coarse, sarlin2021back, sattler2016efficient, toft2020longterm, yang2019sanet, zhang2021reference}.
+The camera pose can then be computed using a PnP solver with RANSAC optimization~\cite{brachmann2021visual, gao2003complete,lepetit2009epnp}.
+Compared with the 2D image-based approaches, the structure-based methods deliver more competitive performance~\cite{jafarzadeh2021crowddriven, sarlin2021back}, but at the cost of attaining accurate 3D models for the underlying scenes, which is non-trivial and may require specialized engineering efforts~\cite{sarlin2021back}.
 The conventional descriptor matching methods, such as Active Search~\cite{sattler2016efficient}, typically create the 2D-3D correspondences via structure-from-motion (SfM) reconstruction and achieve state-of-the-art localization accuracy.
-However, the descriptor detector is prone to fail in repetitive or texture-less scenes or complex environments with unclear and entangling structures~\cite{shotton2013scene, walch2017imagebased}.
+However, the descriptor detector is prone to fail in repetitive or texture-less scenes or complex environments with entangling structures~\cite{shotton2013scene, walch2017imagebased}.